georiot/cert-manager-webhook-constellix/README.md

 $ scripts/fetch-test-binaries.sh
 ```

-2. See the `README` in `testdata/ns1` and copy/edit the files as needed.
+2. See the `README` in `testdata/constellix` and copy/edit the files as needed.

-3. Run the tests with `TEST_ZONE_NAME` set to your live, NS1-controlled zone:
+3. Run the tests with `TEST_ZONE_NAME` set to your live, Constellix-controlled zone:

 ```bash
 $ TEST_ZONE_NAME=example.com. go test .